-D-1 Provide:

-- a detailed description of your distribution channels to domestic customers, including a diagram if appropriate; - information concerning the functions/activities performed by each party in the distribution chain; and - a copy of any agency or distributor agreements, or contracts entered into.
+- D-1 Provide a detailed explanation and a diagram of: - your distribution channels to domestic customers; - information concerning the functions/activities performed by each party in the distribution chain; and - a copy of any agency or distributor agreements, or contracts entered into.

-If any of the customers listed are associated with your business, provide details of that association.
+If any of the customers listed are associated/related to with your business, provide details of that association.
 Describe the effect, if any, that association has upon the price.

 - D-2 Do your domestic selling prices vary according to the distribution channel identified?
 If so, provide details.
-Real differences in trade levels are characterised by consistent and distinct differences in functions and prices. - D-3 Explain in detail the sales process, including: - the way in which you set the price, receive orders, make delivery, invoice and finally receive payment; and the terms of the sales; and

-- whether price includes the cost of delivery to customer.
+Real differences in trade levels are characterised by consistent and distinct differences in functions and prices. - D-3 Explain in detail the sales process, including: - the way in which you set the price, receive orders, make delivery, invoice and finally receive payment; and the terms of the sales; and - whether price includes the cost of delivery to customer.